by Arnold Wood, December 2019

 Construction work at Gilman Beach Playground, December 26, 1933.

 Photo: OpenSFHistory.org, wnp14.2409; Courtesy of a Private Collector

 One of the other major road projects was the extension of Alemany Boulevard.
-This work included the construction of St. Mary’s Park.
+This work included the construction of St. Mary’s Recreation Center.
 Whitten put 650 men to work there at the beginning.
 Between CWA, state, and local funds, San Francisco looked to complete its planned boulevard system.
 In addition to Lake Merced and Alemany Boulevards, work was done on Bernal, Junipero Serra, and Dewey Boulevard extensions and to various street projects, including road improvements in Golden Gate Park.